By: Jeremy Neisser

 How to Prevent & Treat Back of the Knee Pain From Running

-Back of the knee pain is soreness or discomfort behind the knee joint.
+Knee injuries, especially in the back of the knee pain is soreness or discomfort behind the knee joint.
 It occurs with or without movement and could even limit movement.
 People usually describe back of the knee pain as discomfort, soreness, inflammation, burning or increased warmth, stiffness, or pain.

 Although the front of the knee pain is pretty easy to diagnose, when you pain behind your knee there seems to be a variety of reasons for this to occur.
 If you didn’t have a direct hit to your knee, then you are more likely dealing with a deeper tissue or cartilage issue.